Air Con Recharge

 Which Refrigerant Does My Car Need?

-Most cars on the road use the traditional R134A gas.
-However, all cars manufactured from 2017 onwards use the new gas R1234YF.
-This new gas produces 98% fewer pollutants than the traditional R134A, however, unfortunately it is significantly more expensive than R134A.
+Older cars use the traditional R134A gas.
+However, all cars manufactured from 2017 onwards use the new gas R1234yf.
+This new gas produces 98% fewer pollutants than R134A, however, it is significantly more expensive.
 The gas is not interchangeable, so we have to use the correct gas that your vehicle was designed to use.

 In addition to newer cars, some manufacturers switched to the new gas before 2017.
-Please scroll down for a list of the vehicles we believe to be using the new gas.
+Please scroll down for a list of older vehicles we believe to be using R1234yf.

 • Alfa Romeo 4 C